seanox/aspect-js/README.md

 CR: Test: Extension for central catching of errors with activated Test-AP
 CR: Test: Optimization for using readonly meta objects for return values
 CR: Test Suite: Optimization of error output
+CR: Test: Omission of the method Test.configure(...), function is taken over by Test.start(...)
 CR: Composite Object Lookup: Added support now for arrays (also associative)
 CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered.
 CR: Composite Render: Support of expressions for all composite / render attributes (new ID and EVETNS)